Physics (PY)

 A discussion of research in physics, based on journal articles and oral presentations.

-Intermediate-level research or independent study in Physics.
+Independent study in Physics.
 Students must arrange this course in consultation with a faculty member in the department using the Registrar's Special Permission for Independent Study form.
 This class can be taken for 1-4 credits.

 An opportunity for qualified first-year, sophomore, and junior students to pursue research in physics under the supervision of a member of the department.